UnlimitedAvailableUsername/Chat-System-from-HRIS/README.md

 - A confidence percentage or "low / medium / high" tag next to each suggestion
 - A small dashboard showing how often suggestions were accepted vs. edited vs. rejected

 Pick what feels right and explain your choices in your writeup.
-Kung sa tingin mo mali yung isang rule for this product, push back — we'd rather hear good judgment than blind compliance.
+Kung sa tingin mo mali yung isang rule, raise lang kayo ng attention for it later sa next interview niyo.

 ### One quick note on API keys